v0idp/Mellow/README.md

 ## Changelogs

+* 1.2.0
+	* Fixed a bug where when no request role was set in config that you could request even available shows and movies

 * 1.1.9
 	* Added the possibility to delete user commands after bot answered
 	* Renamed searchtv & searchmovie to tv & movie